Bruce Fein

 Bruce Fein (born March 12, 1947) is an American lawyer who specializes in constitutional and international law.
 Fein has written numerous articles on constitutional issues for The Washington Times, Slate.com, The New York Times, The Huffington Post and Legal Times, and is active on civil liberties issues.
-He has worked for the American Enterprise Institute and the Heritage Foundation, both conservative think tanks, as an analyst and commentator.
+He has worked for the American Enterprise Institute and The Heritage Foundation, both conservative think tanks, as an analyst and commentator.

 Fein is a principal in a government affairs and public relations firm, The Lichfield Group, in Washington, D.C.
 He is also a resident scholar at the Turkish Coalition of America (TCA).

 Early life

-After graduating, Fein joined the Justice Department’s Office of Legal Counsel just when the Watergate scandal was starting.
+After graduating, Fein joined the Justice Department's Office of Legal Counsel just when the Watergate scandal was starting.
 His first task was drafting a 100-page memorandum on what constituted an impeachable offense.
-When Reagan took office in 1981, Fein was appointed assistant deputy attorney general, reporting directly to the department’s No. 2, Ed Schmaltz.
+When Ronald Reagan took office in 1981, Fein was appointed assistant deputy attorney general, reporting directly to the department's No. 2, Ed Schmaltz.

 Personal life

 Bruce Fein married Mattie Lolavar on May 15, 2004.
-The two were divorced in June 2013.Fein is the brother of Dan Fein, a prominent figure in the Socialist Workers Party and former candidate for governor of Illinois and mayor of New York City.
+The two were divorced in June 2013.
+Fein is the brother of Dan Fein, a prominent figure in the Socialist Workers Party and former candidate for governor of Illinois and mayor of New York City.